 What is a confidentiality agreement and why do employers use them?
-A confidentiality agreement is a contract between an employee and an employer, in which the employee agrees not to disclose or profit from any proprietary information related to company operations.
+In the context of employment, a confidentiality agreement is a contract between an employee and an employer, in which the employee agrees not to disclose or profit from any proprietary information related to company operations.

 Non-Disclosure Agreement Provisions

 A confidentiality agreement is also known as a non-disclosure agreement or an "NDA."
 Confidentiality agreements protect private company information like financial details, business strategies, customer lists, or products and services underway or in development, and prevent employees from communicating or profiting from sensitive information.

 In addition to protecting sensitive information, these agreements protect patent rights and avoid issues.
 If a confidentiality agreement is broken, the injured party can seek monetary damages or compensation for breach of contract.
 Most confidentiality agreements also contain a provision that states that all technology or access to this sensitive information should be returned before the end of the agreement or employment, whichever comes first.

 Confidentiality agreements must determine two time periods: The period of time in which the disclosed information is determined and agreed upon and the period in which the information must be kept secret.
 If a time period is not specified, there is a greater chance of litigation and judicial review to determine fair and equitable ruling.

 Some states have placed restrictions on the use of NDAs in employment.
 Contact your state department of labor for more information.

 What to Look For in a Confidentiality Agreement